-Ashley And Mary-Kate Olsen Settle Lawsuit, Wear Black To A Friend’s Wedding
+Ashley And Mary-Kate Olsen Settle Lawsuit And Wear Black To A Friend’s Wedding

 A post shared by @promistorytellersofficial on

-People reports that the Olsens took off to Mangawhai, New Zealand, to attend the wedding of friends Maggie Kayne and Travis Hayden in late February, and for the big event, Mary-Kate and Ashley both showed up wearing black dresses.
-Mary-Kate was escorted by her 47-year-old husband, Olivier Sarkozy, while 30-year-old Ashley Olsen was accompanied by boyfriend Richard Sachs, 58.
+People reports that the Olsens took off to Mangawhai, New Zealand to attend the wedding of friends Maggie Kayne and Travis Hayden in late February and, for the big event, Mary-Kate and Ashley both showed up wearing black dresses.
+Mary-Kate was escorted by her 47-year-old husband Olivier Sarkozy, while 30-year-old Ashley Olsen was accompanied by boyfriend Richard Sachs, 58.

-Joining the rest of the wedding party, the Olsens and their significant others spent a four-day holiday at the luxurious Tara Iti golf club, which is owned by the bride’s father, Ric Kayne.
+Joining the rest of the wedding party, the Olsens and their significant others spent a four day holiday at the luxurious Tara Iti golf club, which is owned by the bride’s father, Ric Kayne.

 The decision made by Ashley and her sister to wear black to the wedding may have had something to do with the launch of The Row’s fall collection, which is notable for its monochromatic theme.
 While the gowns may have come from the twins’ fashion line, a wedding may have been an odd choice for showing them off, considering black is traditionally the color of mourning.

-Mary-Kate Olsen recently shared some insight into her own home life, and her idea that a good family situation benefits one’s professional endeavors.
+Mary-Kate Olsen recently shared some insight into her own home life and her idea that a good family situation benefits one’s professional endeavors.

 “I have a husband, two stepkids and a life; I have to go home and cook dinner,” Ms. Olsen said of her daily duties.
 “I ride horses on the weekends.
 You find the thing that helps you relax and if you don’t have it, you have to look for it.
 Or you get burned out and then you’re not productive.”